basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 The user prefers using 'uv' for Python package management.
 ```

-### Git Integration: Time Travel for your Brain 🕰️
+### Git integration: time travel for your brain 🕰️

 Because memories are just files, I added a feature that I haven't seen anywhere else: **Automatic Git Versioning**.